odsti/datasets/mach4/README.md

 Three values are recorded for each question. e.g.

-* Q1A - the user's answer
+* Q1A - the user's Answer.
-* Q1I - the position of that item in the survey
+* Q1I - the position (Index) of that item in the survey, where 1 means item presented first.
+These questions always start the survey, so the index numbers range from 1 to 20.
-* Q1E - the time spend on that question in milliseconds
+* Q1E - the time spent (Elapsed) on that question in milliseconds.

 After the test body, users were asked if they would be willing to complete an additional research survey.
 This data only includes those who agreed to.